 What are powers of attorney?

 A power of attorney document provides the legal authority to someone you appoint to make decisions about your property or personal care while you are still living.
-These documents are optional and allow you to appoint a trusted individual, like a friend or family member, to bear the responsibility of making personal care or financial decisions on your behalf.
+These documents are optional, but essential tools of estate planning.
+You may appoint a trusted individual, like a friend or family member, to bear the responsibility of making personal care or financial decisions on your behalf.
 The person you appoint does not have to be a lawyer.

 There are two main types of power of attorney documents: